 Staff making enforcement decisions:

-application of the EMM within the context of all relevant supporting documents;
+must be familiar with the Enforcement Policy Statement & the detailed application of the EMM within the context of all relevant supporting documents;

 must apply the principles of the EMM whenever they make an enforcement decision for which they have the authority & formally record the outcome when required.